codeday/discord-showcase/README.md

 ### Description
 <div>
 This bot allows for the use of a pod-system.
+A pod-system is a collection of showcase projects/teams where the purpose is to allow mentors to better help a larger amount of members working on their projects.
 This pod system is created using the s~create_pods <number_of_pods> command.
 Each pod is also assigned a mentor upon the creation of the pod.
 After creating the pods, the administrator must run s~assign_pods to do a GQL query and